How To Find Internal Links to a Page (3 Proven Methods)

 To optimize anchor texts used for internal links

-Anchor text helps users and search engines by providing context about the target page’s content.
+Anchor text helps users and search engines understand the contextual relationship between linked pages.
 Descriptive anchors containing relevant keywords boost the site’s user experience and help Google understand the topical relevance between the linked pages.
-Some internal linking tools, such as LinkStorm, show the anchors used in internal links, which is helpful for anchor text optimization.

 To increase Google’s crawling efficiency

-Identifying incoming internal links lets site owners optimize click depth by ensuring key pages are closer to the homepage.
-This results in authoritative pages receiving more equity and attention from Google, possibly leading to better rankings.
+Identifying incoming internal links lets site owners optimize Google’s crawling efficiency by ensuring key pages are closer to the homepage.
+This means authoritative pages receive more attention from Google, possibly leading to better rankings.

 The Internal Link Audit Tool You Need for SEO

-Internal link audits are essential website activities, especially if you take SEO seriously.
-The fastest and easiest solution to maintaining a well-connected website is to use LinkStorm.
+Auditing internal links is an essential website activity, especially for site owners who take SEO seriously.
+LinkStorm is the fastest and easiest solution to maintaining a well-connected website.

-LinkStorm automates the process of finding internal linking opportunities on a website.
+First, LinkStorm automates finding internal linking opportunities on a website via the tool’ “Opportunities” section:

 Screenshot of LinkStorm tool showing contextual link suggestions

-For example, below are some of our website’s broken internal links and their status codes.
+For example, below shows some of LinkStorm’s existing broken internal links and their respective status codes.

 Screenshot of LinkStorm tool showing broken links found on a website

-Using LinkStorm eliminates the need to manually visit web pages, find interlinking opportunities, and uncover issues affecting a website’s SEO.
+Using LinkStorm means eliminating the need to manually visit web pages, finding interlinking opportunities, and uncovering issues affecting a website’s SEO.
 This gives you more time to focus on revenue-generating and high-level activities that require your undivided attention.

 Get a complete picture of your internal linking.